 The fixed and variable salary components and benefits for the CEO and the management of Björn Borg are indicated in Note 8 of the annual report.

 For the complete remuneration guidelines for senior executives, please refer to the following link.

 For more detailed information about remunerations paid out in 2016, please refer to the 2016 Annual Report.

 The 2015 AGM adopted a long-term incentive scheme (2015/2019) comprising the issuance and transfer of convertibles and warrants, which was implemented in early summer 2015.
 The incentive scheme comprises a convertible plan for all employees of Swedish Group companies, including Group Management, and a warrant plan exclusively for Group Management.

 The convertibles were issued at nominal value, which corresponded to the conversion price.
 The subscription price corresponded to 100 percent of the convertibles’ nominal value.
-The subscription price of the warrants was the market value according to the Black & Scholes valuation model.
+The subscription price of the warrants was the market value.
 Each convertible and warrant in the incentive scheme entitles its holder to convert to, or subscribe for, one new share in Björn Borg at a conversion or subscription price of SEK 37.96, corresponding to 120 percent of the average volume-weighted price paid for the Björn Borg share on Nasdaq Stockholm during the period May 21-29, 2015.
 Subscriptions and conversions as part of the plans are permitted during the period June 1-14, 2019.

 For more information about the incentive scheme, please see the Corporate Governance Report.